luismolinuevo/schoolmanagement/README.md

 ## Description

-This is a basic example of a full stack app using express with pure mysql for the backend.
+This is a basic example of a full stack app using express and pure mysql for the backend.
 And for the frontend I used Vanilla JS, HTML, CSS

 ## Instructions